-- climatic conditions when working in the open on all types of work; - the physical disadvantages of having to climb stairs or ladders; - dust blowing in the wind on building sites; - sloppy and muddy conditions associated with the initial stages of the erection of the building; - dirty conditions caused by the use of foam oil or from green timber;

-- the disability of working on all types of scaffolds other than a single plank swing scaffold or a bosun's chair; - the lack of the usual amenities associated with factory work (e.g. recreational facilities, sanitary convenience etc.); - drippings from newly poured concrete; - all other present disabilities not specifically compensated or allowed for by any other provisions of this Agreement. - (b) Such allowance shall form part of the weekly wage in the calculation of overtime payments, annual leave pay, and public holiday pay, sick pay and long service leave pay. - (c) The allowance shown in (c) shall be adjusted from time to time with adjustments in the 'On Site' provisions as contained in the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016 clause 13.8 as from the applicable operative date.
+- climatic conditions when working in the open on all types of work; - the physical disadvantages of having to climb stairs or ladders; - dust blowing in the wind on building sites; - sloppy and muddy conditions associated with the initial stages of the erection of the building; - dirty conditions caused by the use of foam oil or from green timber; - the disability of working on all types of scaffolds other than a single plank swing scaffold or a bosun's chair; - the lack of the usual amenities associated with factory work (e.g. recreational facilities, sanitary convenience etc.); - drippings from newly poured concrete; - all other present disabilities not specifically compensated or allowed for by any other provisions of this Agreement. - (b) Such allowance shall form part of the calculation of overtime payments, annual leave pay, and public holiday pay, sick pay and long service leave pay for when an employee is rostered to work in accordance with clause 2.9.6 (a)(i), (ii) or (iii). - (c) The on-site allowance shall be adjusted from time to time with adjustments in the 'On Site' provisions as contained in the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016 clause 13.8 as from the applicable operative date.

-2.10.5 Tool allowances
+2.9.7 Tool Allowances